mittalyash01/webdriverio-appium-JS/README.md

 To get Security Token:
  [image should be uploaded]

+##### Positive outlook
+1. Good documentation from the vendor on tool integration
+2. Easy to integrate
+3. Trial version supports 14 days of free usage on a range of Android and iOS with parallel run on 2 real devices
+4. Able to use the same script for both Android and iOS testing with minor tweaks

 ##### Shortcoming
-1. Tests executed ok over iOS but same test failed over Android.
-Have to segregate validation steps as it was not synchronizing both together.
-2. Timeout issue- fixed global timeouts
+1. High execution turnaround time.
+3-5 x as compared to other solutions
+2. Takes very long to open a tunnel connection (~ 30 seconds)
+3. Doesn’t support latest version of WebDriver IO 8
+4. Need to set high timeout to prevent failing
-3. Need to check device availability every time before executing tests- since these were shared/public devices over the cloud.
-The device management is not present, could be better from usability POV.
+5. Need to check device availability every time before executing tests- since these were shared/public devices over the cloud.
+The device management is not present, could be better from usability point of view
-4. Perfecto doesn't support latest version of WebDriverIO 8.
-5. Time to open a tunnel connection is somewhat longer which is approx~ 15 seconds

-##### Positive outlook

 [to be updated]